viam-modules/event-manager/README.md

-# SAVCAM event-manager modular service
+# event-manager modular service

-*event-manager* is a Viam modular component that provides eventing capabilities for SAVCAM (Smart AI Viam Camera) using the generic component API.
+*event-manager* is a Viam modular component that provides eventing capabilities using the generic component API.

-The model this module makes available is viam-labs:savcam:event-manager
+The model this module makes available is viam-soleng:generic:event-manager

-The SAVCAM event manager is normally used in conjunction with the [SAVCAM mobile app[(https://github.com/viam-labs/SAVCAM-app), which provides a user interface for configuring events, viewing camera feeds, and viewing alerts.
+The event manager is normally used in conjunction with a mobile app, which provides a user interface for configuring events, viewing camera feeds, and viewing alerts.

 ## Prerequisites